dschnitzler14/BlinkR/testing.md

 ### 4.4 Persistent Storage and Userbase

-When a new useris generated within the Admin Area terminal messages confirm generation of folder in Google Drive.
+When a new user is generated within the Admin Area terminal messages confirm generation of folder in Google Drive.

 ```R
 button for 1889 clicked;